Applied Statistical Modeling and Data Analytics for Reservoir Performance Analysis

 There is a growing trend towards the use of statistical modeling and data analytics for analyzing the performance of petroleum reservoirs.
 The goal is to “mine the data” and develop data-driven insights to understand and optimize reservoir response.
 The process involves: (1) acquiring and managing data in large volumes, of different varieties, and at high velocities, and (2) using statistical techniques to discover hidden patterns of association and relationships in these large, complex, multivariate datasets.
 However, the subject remains a mystery to most petroleum engineers and geoscientists because of the statistics-heavy jargon and the use of complex algorithms.

 This workshop will provide an introduction to statistical modeling and data analytics for reservoir performance analysis by focusing on: (a) easy-to-understand descriptions of the commonly-used concepts and techniques, and (b) case studies demonstrating the value-added proposition for these methods.
-Participants are encouraged to bring their own laptops to follow along the exercises in the workshop.
+A software demonstration session will present the application of open-source software for solving problems.

 - Terminology and basic concepts of statistical modeling and data analytics